Morvie/Documentation/Documents/Message Broker research.md

 There is no fancy framework available for Apache Kafka since Kafka provides enough support.
 However there are some packages that is needed for installation with `NuGet`, `NPM` or whatever the developer needs.
 Asuming it is .NET, it would be `NuGet`.
 And since Apache Kafka is widly used, there are many tutorials available to integrate Apache Kafka into the project.
 The Kafka message broker needs to be installed by either running a `docker` container or installing a .exe file that will allow me to run it locally.

 <a href="https://www.red-gate.com/simple-talk/development/dotnet-development/using-apache-kafka-with-net/">Tutorial for building Apache Kafka with .NET6</a>

 &nbsp;

+## Alternatives for message brokers:

+These message brokers were considered but did not get further research due to lack of time:

+- Memphis
+- WSO2
+- Amazon MQ

+&nbsp;
 ### Sources: